rethinkingrn/moneybot/README.md

 # MoneyBot v0.0.90402734201 - Cosemetic Carrot
-Discord bot made entirely with ChatGPT and Deepseek, there will be no support provided
+Discord bot made entirely with Cursor, ChatGPT, Claude, and Deepseek, there will be no support provided

 I don't think i've typed a single line of code in myself